Casey Affleck Would Like to Reopen the Harvard Square Movie Theater

 Coincidentally, Affleck has one.

-During a recent Boston magazine interview about his new movie, Out of Furnace, Affleck expressed how vital an arts venue like a movie theater is in a place like Harvard Square.
+During a recent Boston magazine interview about his new movie, Out of the Furnace, Affleck expressed how vital an arts venue like a movie theater is in a place like Harvard Square.

 He said he has been trying to rally support from other actors from the area—specifically Ben Affleck and Matt Damon—to find someone who would partner up and reopen the theater as a nonprofit that shows movies and keeps the acting community thriving in the square.
 But in order to do so, Affleck said they would need to find “… someone who’s willing to take the reins or partner with us,” someone who would help “… reclaim that building before it gets knocked down and the theater gets gutted.”
 He said:

-“[We] could just run movies and not to have worry about … competing with the Loews cinemas and stuff.
+“[We] could just run movies and not have worry about … competing with the Loews cinemas and stuff.
 [We] could just run first movies, and rerun movies, and also have events so anytime that we had a movie coming out, we would come to town and do a big premiere there, do an event there.
 It would be a great way to…keep a movie theater in Harvard Square.”